mnielsen/mini_qa/README.md

 MIT License

-Except the file `google.py` all files in this repository are copyright (c) 2012 Michael Nielsen
+Except the files `google.py` and `wolfram.py` all files in this repository are copyright (c) 2012 Michael Nielsen

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files